halimus/mystore/README.md

-### Step 2 : The Change The database credentials for the app:
+### Step 2 : If you need to change the database credentials for the app:

-go to the forlder: app/config/database.php
+Go to the forlder: app/config/database.php

 ### Step 3 : probably you need to change the APP_URL